Responsive Menu

 • Aspartame and other artificial sweeteners

-• Nitrate/nitrite-containing meats including hot dogs, sausage, bacon, lunchmeats/deli meats, pepperoni, other cured or processed meats
+• Nitrate/nitrite-containing meats including hot dogs, sausage, bacon, lunchmeats/deli meats, pepperoni, and other cured or processed meats

-• Monosodium glutamate (MSG) containing products including soy sauce, meat tenderizer, Asian foods, and a variety of packaged foods.
-MSG is an often disguised ingredient; also look for these common aliases: monopotassium glutamate, autolysed yeast, hydrolysed protein, sodium caseinate
+• Monosodium glutamate (MSG) contains products including soy sauce, meat tenderizer, Asian foods, and a variety of packaged foods.
+MSG is an often disguised ingredient; also look for these common aliases: monopotassium glutamate, autolyzed yeast, hydrolyzed protein, sodium caseinate

 Additional Triggers

 Now, I know that was a comprehensive list!
-My hope is equipping people with information to avoid some of the pain.
-Let me tell you there is a list of smells that could accompany the list of foods.
-For the migraine sufferer when it comes to smells let’s just say strong is a dirty word.
+Hopefully, information can give you more power over your attacks.
+There is a list of smells that could accompany the list of foods.
+For the person with migraine when it comes to smells let’s just say strong is a dirty word.
 I have had my worst migraine from being near too much perfume or the honest truth is around some serious body odor.
-Sorry, I teach kids and well, I did say strong smells were a problem.

-A couple other triggers not mentioned yet are allergies and hormones.
-Both can be dealt with at your best with your health care professional, but you can’t totally control them either.
+A couple of other triggers not mentioned yet are allergies and hormones.
+You may choose to work with your healthcare professional, but you can’t totally control them either.
+The National Headache Foundation explains that the fluctuation in estrogen is what causes migraine attacks.
 Both are triggers for me.
 In my other post, “Help Now Please: Can These Painful Migraines Be Hormone Related?”
 I discuss hormones and how my neurologist approached them.
 It might be medication with your doctor or you may find something else that works for you.
-Taking care of your body is a priority.
+Taking care of your body is a priority and how you do that is your choice.

 Working with your doctor and finding what works for you is the most important.
 I know for me having a plan has made a big difference.
 That has actually worked for allergies too.
 I start taking my allergy meds before prime allergy season to get myself ready.
-I also make sure I take that medicine when I should as it can be hard to distinguish between an allergy headache and migraine starting at times.
+I also make sure I take that medicine when I should as it can be hard to distinguish between an allergy headache and a migraine attack starting at times.
 Then if you wait to take the migraine medication you could have a problem.
-If needed I may have to avoid some activities which isn’t fun, but may be necessary.
+It is usually recommended to take your migraine medication at the first sign of an attack or the onset of the attack.
+If needed I may have to avoid some activities which isn’t ideal but may be necessary.

 I also know my limits.
 With both of these triggers being out of my control I have to really work hard to keep everything else in life in check so I don’t compound issues.
 All we can do is our best and I know on a daily basis that it takes determination and perseverance.